isantop/repolib/apt-manage-spec.rst

 The --remove-component option attempts to remove the specified component or components from the source.
 If a given component is not added to the source, it is ignored.
 The last configured component on a source cannot be removed.

---component
-^^^^^^^^^^^

-The --component option attempts to set the components for the source to the specified value or values.
-It is the same as removing all configured components and re-adding the specified components.

 --add-uri
 ^^^^^^^^^